chibicitiberiu/ytsm/Docker_README.md

 ```
 ### Quick Rundown:
 - `--expose 80:8000` maps the Host OS port 80 to the container port 80
+- `--volume /media/ytsm/data:/usr/src/app/data` maps the data folder on the host to the container folder `data`
-- `--volume ./downloads:/usr/src/app/data/downloads` maps the downloads folder of the current directory to the container folder `downloads` (where you could set the program to download to)
+- `--volume /media/ytsm/coinfig:/usr/src/app/config` maps the config folder on the host to the container folder `config`
 - `chibicitiberiu/ytsm:latest` tells Docker which image to run the container with (in this case, the latest version)

-**Note:** Replace `./downloads` in the command to where you want the downloads folder to be mapped to on the Host OS.
-Ex: `/path/to/host/download/folder:/path/to/container/download/folder`

 Environment variables